lnobach/nctalk-backend-cloud-config/README.md

 - Run `./make.sh` to generate `cloud-config.yaml`.
 - Create a new Elastic IP (v4 and v6).
 - Let a DNS A and AAAA record point to the Elastic IP.
-- Create a new VM with a CentOS 8 image and supply the content of `cloud-config.yaml` as user data.
+- Create a new VM with a Rocky Linux 8 image and supply the content of `cloud-config.yaml` as user data.
 **SSH public key authentication will be enforced.**
 - Assign the Elastic IP to your VM.
 - Wait a couple of minutes.